Fenrir2034/Population-Biology-and-Modelling---Semester-Project/README.md

 ## Intro

-This project explores **predator-mediated coexistence** — a key ecological mechanism where a shared predator promotes coexistence among competing prey species by preferentially suppressing the stronger competitor.
+This project explores **predator-mediated coexistence** which is a key ecological mechanism where a shared predator promotes coexistence among competing prey species by preferentially suppressing the stronger competitor.
 Through numerical simulations of a **two-prey, one-predator dynamical system**, the project examines how predator mortality and feeding preferences determine whether all species coexist or one prey excludes the other.

 The predator thereby acts as a **keystone species**: removing it collapses coexistence and reduces community diversity.